willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 30th November - 4th December

-  - 'scriptified' the analysis (above) of VecScan results to ensure reproducability
+  - 'scriptified' the analysis (above) of VecScan results to ensure reproducibility
   - further work on Fst analysis